×

 5. Spinach

 Already generally considered a disliked vegetable, throwing spinach on pizza doesn't make it any better.
-Its soggy texture doesn't give it any extra points, and it might just make the crust wet and mushy.
-Some things just don't belong on a pizza, even if it adds some nutritional value.
+Its soggy texture doesn't give it any extra points, and it just makes the crust wet and mushy.
+Some things simply don't belong on a pizza, even if it adds some nutritional value.

 6. Eggplant